 Table 4 lists the dates during which an attempt can be made to observe Venus just before sunrise and just after sunset on the same day during the period 2015 to 2025 (a little over one Venus cycle).
 These events always take place in twilight, the planet being very low down in the sky - almost on the horizon - and shining at a magnitude of -3.8 or -3.9.
 A flat, unobstructed horizon is essential and the clarity of the local atmosphere must be very good.
 In this assessment, the minimum altitude at which Venus can be viewed is assumed to be 2º.
 In other words, the planet reaches at least 2º in altitude before twilight becomes too bright to view (dawn sky), or it is at least 2º above the horizon when it first comes into view (dusk sky).

-Table 4: Dates on which Venus can be viewed at both dawn and dusk on the same day The angle listed in the 'Ecliptic Lat.' column refers to the moment of inferior conjunction; it is positive when North of the ecliptic and negative to the South.
+Table 4: Dates on which Venus can be viewed at both dawn and dusk on the same day (click on the thumbnail for the full-size version, 47 KB).
+The angle listed in the 'Ecliptic Lat.' column refers to the moment of inferior conjunction; it is positive when North of the ecliptic and negative to the South.
 The 'VEC YD' is the Venus 8-year cycle designator - see below for full details.
 The designators have the format 'F1/F2' because the moment of inferior conjunction marks the end of the previous cycle and the beginning of the next.
 The 'Constel' column shows the constellation(s) which Venus occupies during the longest period in the 'Approximate Period of Visibility' column.
 The latter column assumes a minimum visible altitude for Venus of 2º; in exceptional atmospheric conditions observers may view the planet at a lower altitude in the bright twilight - in which case, the date range may be a little wider at either end of the period.
 The 'Max.
 Alt.' column give some indication of the maximum altitude which Venus attains when it disappears from view at dawn, or comes into view at dusk.
 The 'Solar Elongation & Venus Direction' column shows the angular distance and direction of Venus in relation to the Sun at the beginning and end of the visibility period.

 Note that during the period of these events, it is very rare to observe Venus beyond the date of its inferior conjunction.
 This is because the altitude of the planet in the evening sky falls away rapidly after inferior conjunction - the planet moving at a very fast apparent rate of motion - whilst it also climbs higher in the morning sky.
 Hence in all cases, the morning altitude will slowly improve throughout the visible period whilst the evening altitude will worsen.